-When indicated, we offer comprehensive psychological evaluation and assessment services.
-Among the evaluations we offer are psychological evaluation and testing, diagnosis of mental retardation and other developmental disabilities, assessment for behavioral disorders such as Attention Deficit/Hyperactivity Disorder, conduct disorder, personality strengths/weaknesses, and mood disorders such as depression and bipolar disorder.
+When indicated, the clinicians offer comprehensive psychological evaluation and assessment services.
+Among the evaluations offered are psychological evaluation and testing, diagnosis of mental retardation and other developmental disabilities, assessment for behavioral disorders such as Attention Deficit/Hyperactivity Disorder, conduct disorder, personality strengths/weaknesses, and mood disorders such as depression and bipolar disorder.

 Why participate in psychological evaluation and testing?
 Psychological evaluations are intended to provide a structured, organized, and succinct description of current psychological functioning, including cognitive abilities and emotional experience.

 Psychological evaluation offers insight as to the severity of a particular disturbance and of the individual's capacity to adequately function.
 It is a formal and structured way of gathering objective information about a person for the purpose of making decisions and sorting out questions about the particular child, adolescent, or adult.
 In addition, a psychological evaluation may be used to confirm or modify the impressions formed by referring therapists or educators through less-structured interactions in therapy or in the classroom.
 A comprehensive evaluation can identify needs in therapy, highlight issues that may come up in treatment, recommend particular forms of intervention, and offer guidance about potential outcomes of treatment.

 A good psychological assessment can not only clarify diagnosis and assist in developing treatment goals, but it can also answer specific questions.
 Such questions may include:

 What areas should you focus on in treatment?

 What treatment plan would be most effective in addressing your problems?

 What is the motivation or function of certain maladaptive behaviors?